skyler-guha/rest-solace/README.rst

     asyncio.run(coroutine_obj)

-*Publish to a queue and confirm if the message was received by the consumer by requesting a reply:*
+*Publish to a queue and confirm if the message was received by a consumer by requesting a reply:*
 -----------------------------------------------------------------------------------------------------

 .. code-block:: python